Carlisle: Education

 The University of Cumbria has four campuses in Carlisle on Fusehill Street, Brampton Road, Paternoster Row and Newcastle Street.
 The university provides a wide range of degree courses in higher education such as Information technology, Applied Psychology, Art, Business, Law, Media, Social Work and Teacher Education.

 Carlisle College is the further education establishment based in the city.

 The secondary schools within Carlisle are: Richard Rose Central Academy, Richard Rose Morton Academy, Austin Friars St Monicas (Roman Catholic Private School), Trinity School and St John Henry Newman Catholic School.
-Other secondary schools in the wider City of Carlisle district are: Caldew School (Dalston), William Howard School (Brampton), and Lime House School (Private School, Dalston).
+Other secondary schools in the wider City of Carlisle district are: Caldew School (Dalston), William Howard School (Brampton), and Lime House School (Dalston).

 Richard Rose Central Academy replaced St Aidan's County High School and Specialist Sports and Science College, and North Cumbria Technology College (NCTC, formerly Harraby School).
 It is sponsored by Eddie Stobart owner Andrew Tinkler, and local businessman Brian Scowcroft.
 It opened in September 2008.
 In January 2009, there were protests by parents and pupils regarding poor quality education and school facilities.
 The school was found to be failing and was placed in Special Measures, with the headmaster and chief executive being immediately replaced.

 Culture

 Art and history

 The Tullie House Museum and Art Gallery was opened in 1893 by the Carlisle Corporation.
 The museum features resident exhibits detailing the history of Roman occupancy of the region, Hadrian's Wall and the Border Reivers.
 Tullie House, named after the Jacobean mansion in which it is located, hosts travelling exhibitions.
 The museum has received many awards and was expanded in 1990 and 2000.

-The city's Guildhall Museum is based in a 14th-century house and the Border Regiment Military Museum is in the castle.
+The city's Guildhall Museum is based in a 14th-century house, and the Border Regiment Military Museum is in the castle.

 Music and theatre

 Past

-Her Majesty's Theatre, in English Street, was constructed in 1874 as the Victoria Hall, and started screening films in 1897.
+Her Majesty's Theatre, in Lowther Street, was constructed in 1874 as the Victoria Hall, and started screening films in 1897.
 An early music director at the turn of the century was Howard Ellis Carr.
 After the interior was damaged by fire in 1904, it was rebuilt to designs by architects Beadle & Hope, and reopened in 1905 as Her Majesty's Theatre.
 Films and variety shows were staged, until around 1919, when it staged only live productions and plays.
 Robert David MacDonald was artistic director at the theatre.
 After being briefly renamed Municipal Theatre in the 1960s, the theatre closed in early 1963 and reopened as the Regal Bingo Club in late 1963.
-This closed in the 1970s and the building was demolished in 1980, replaced by Littlewoods department store.
+This closed in the 1970s and the building was demolished in 1980, replaced by a car park.